dgrtwo/dgrtwo.github.com/_posts/2020-01-06-honeycomb-puzzle.md

 > Which seven-letter honeycomb results in the highest possible game score?
 To be a valid choice of seven letters, no letter can be repeated, it must not contain the letter S (that would be too easy) and there must be at least one pangram.

 Solving this puzzle in R is interesting enough, but it's particularly challenging to do so in a computationally efficient way.
-As much as I love the tidyverse, this, like the ["lost boarding pass" puzzle](http://varianceexplained.org/r/boarding-pass-simulation/) and Emily Robinson's [evaluation of the best Pokémon team](https://hookedondata.org/pokemon-type-combinations/), this serves as a great example of using R's **matrix operations** to work efficiently with data.
+As much as I love the tidyverse, this, like the ["lost boarding pass" puzzle](http://varianceexplained.org/r/boarding-pass-simulation/) and Emily Robinson's [evaluation of the best Pokémon team](https://hookedondata.org/pokemon-type-combinations/), serves as a great example of using R's **matrix operations** to work efficiently with data.

 I've done a lot of puzzles recently, and I realized that showing the end result isn't a representation of my thought process.
 I don't show all the dead ends and bugs, or explain why I ended up choosing a particular path.
 So in the same spirit as my [Tidy Tuesday screencasts](https://www.youtube.com/channel/UCeiiqmVK07qhY-wvg3IZiZQ), I [recorded myself solving this puzzle](https://www.youtube.com/watch?v=wFZhuQEfEYA&feature=youtu.be) (though not the process of turning it into a blog post).